Menu DEDeutschENEnglish Search

 As part of a joint workshop held in 2022 with construction managers from a wide range of projects, the improvement of preventive measures with regard to child labour and modern slavery was discussed and possible solutions analyzed.
 Human rights and environmental rights have been part of the annual compliance audits since 2022.
 Corresponding risks and measures were analyzed in audit interviews and by random samples and checked for improvement.

 The consideration and review of our risks will now take place annually in order to be able to regularly improve our measures and our HRCMS.
+Each year, the Chief Human Rights Officer monitors HOCHTIEFs Human Rights Corporate Management System (HRCMS) together with Internal Audit to ensure the effectiveness of the system including their processes.
 Of the individual measures, the Chief Human Rights Officer reports regularly to the management and Executive Board.
 In addition, the Audit Committee of the supervisory board is also informed regularly.

 David Wilbers